Psophia: Taxonomy and systematics

-Traditionally only three species of trumpeters have been recognised.
-In 2008 a review of the morphology of the dark-winged trumpeter resulted in the recommendation of splitting it into three species.
-In 2010 a review of the phylogeny and biogeography of all members of the family resulted in a suggested total of eight species, including two in the grey-winged trumpeter complex, two in the pale-winged trumpeter complex, and four in the dark-winged trumpeter complex.
+Traditionally, only three species of trumpeters have been recognised.
+A 2008 review, of the morphology of the dark-winged trumpeter, resulted in the recommendation that it be divided into three species.
+A 2010 review of the phylogeny and biogeography of all members of the family resulted in a suggested total of eight species—two in the grey-winged trumpeter complex, two in the pale-winged trumpeter complex, and four in the dark-winged trumpeter complex.

 Behaviour and ecology

 Trumpeters fly weakly but run fast; they can easily outrun dogs.
 They are also capable of swimming across rivers.
 They spend most of the day in noisy flocks, sometimes numbering more than 100, on the forest floor.
 They feed on fallen fruit (particularly fruit knocked down by monkeys).
 They also eat a small amount of arthropods, including ants and flies, and even some reptiles and amphibians.
 At night they fly with difficulty into trees to roost 6 to 9 m above the ground.

 Trumpeters nest in a hole in a tree or in the crown of a palm tree.
 They lay 2 to 5 eggs with rough, white shells, averaging about 76 g.
 In the pale-winged trumpeter and the grey-winged trumpeter, groups of adults care for a single clutch.